Timeline of events associated with Anonymous: Operation Bahrain and Formula One attacks

 On April 21, Anonymous defaced the official site of Formula One, in protest against the 2012 Bahrain Grand Prix.
 The race was the subject of ongoing controversy, as it was being held during ongoing anti-government protests, with the support of the government.
 Anonymous posted a press release criticising the decision to hold the race despite the violent crackdowns, and posted data of ticket sales for the event with sensitive information — particularly the credit card numbers of spectators — redacted.
 Other sites related to the sport and the Bahraini government were also the subject of distributed denial-of-service attack.

 Occupy Philippines

 On April 21, 2012 busabos of Anonymous Philippines attacked the China University Media Union website, as a retaliation against alleged Chinese hackers who defaced the University of the Philippines website, which claimed that the Scarborough Shoal is Chinese territory.
 Anonymous left a message that the Scarborough Shoal is the Philippines' territory.
 On April 25, 2012, busabos of Anonymous #OccupyPhilippines warned that they had not yet started their attack against Chinese websites.
 The members that can be counted in hand called the cyber attacks were a result of the 2012 Scarborough Shoal standoff.

 Operation India

-On May 17, 2012, Anonymous launched an attack against the websites of the India Supreme Court and the current-ruling Congress party in reaction to internet service providers blocking popular video sites like Vimeo as well as file-sharing sites like The Pirate Bay.
+On May 17, 2012, Anonymous launched an attack against the websites of the India Supreme Court and the then-ruling Congress party in reaction to internet service providers blocking popular video sites like Vimeo as well as file-sharing sites like The Pirate Bay.